apache/airflow/docs/apache-airflow-providers-amazon/operators/redshift.rst

 Fetching records from a table
 """""""""""""""""""""""""""""

-Retrieving all records from the "fruit" table.
+Creating a new table, "more_fruit" from the "fruit" table.

 .. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_redshift.py
     :language: python